sulu/sulu/UPGRADE.md

 ## dev-develop

+### TitleBehavior is not localized anymore

+If you have implemented your own Documents with an `TitleBehavior`, you will recognize that the title in PHPCR is not translated anymore.
+If you still want this Behavior you have to switch to the `LocalizedTitleBehavior`.

 ### Indexing title of pages for search

 It was possible to define that the title field of a page should be